Integrative Counselling &

 I see the symptoms or issues people bring as part of a wider picture, and I work with you as a whole person, not just the problem you bring.

-At times, life can feel heavy or difficult to hold.
+At times, life can feel heavy or difficult to navigate.
 You might be experiencing anxiety or panic, a persistent low mood, or a sense of overwhelm.
 You may notice yourself shutting down, feeling burnt out, or carrying anger that has no clear place to go.
 Sleep and rest might feel disrupted or out of reach.

 Each person’s sense of self is unique, shaped by their experiences, relationships, and environment.